How To Optimize A Gaming Laptop For VR: Easy Guide 2026

 • CPU optimization

 • Disable unnecessary startup programs and background services.
+They steal CPU cycles and cause jank.

 • Memory and VRAM

 • Close memory-hungry apps before VR.
+Browser tabs, virtual machines, and editors can push RAM usage high.

 • Storage and loading

 • Run VR apps from an NVMe or fast SSD.
+This reduces level streaming pauses and texture pop-in.

 I once fixed a stutter issue by moving a VR game to an NVMe drive.
 After that, level streaming was smooth and frame times improved.
+Fast storage is an underrated part of VR performance on laptops.

 Thermal management and cooling